parbasu/tableau/README.md

 [Tableau Public profile](https://public.tableau.com/profile/parthivbasu).

 On GitHub and on Tableau public, you can find my Tableau projects.
-But only on GitHub I go into the details of the project.
+But only on GitHub do I upload all the visualizations and go into the details of the projects.

 I share the workbook along with the data source (.twbx file).
 I explain how I prepared the data to make it more suitable for Tableau and I also provide a summary of my findings.